cockroachdb/docs/v21.2/kubernetes-performance.md

 A number of independent factors affect performance when running CockroachDB on Kubernetes.
 Most are easiest to change before you create your CockroachDB cluster.
 If you need to modify a CockroachDB cluster that is already running on Kubernetes, extra care and testing is strongly recommended.

-In a number of the sections below, we have shown how to modify excerpts from our provided Kubernetes configuration YAML files.
-You can find the most up-to-date versions of these files on Github, [one for running CockroachDB in secure mode](https://github.com/cockroachdb/cockroach/blob/master/cloud/kubernetes/cockroachdb-statefulset-secure.yaml) and one for [running CockroachDB in insecure mode](https://github.com/cockroachdb/cockroach/blob/master/cloud/kubernetes/cockroachdb-statefulset.yaml).
+The following sections show how to modify excerpts from our provided Kubernetes configuration YAML files.
+You can find the most up-to-date versions of these files on GitHub: [one for running CockroachDB in secure mode](https://github.com/cockroachdb/cockroach/blob/master/cloud/kubernetes/cockroachdb-statefulset-secure.yaml) and one for [running CockroachDB in insecure mode](https://github.com/cockroachdb/cockroach/blob/master/cloud/kubernetes/cockroachdb-statefulset.yaml).

 You can also use a [performance-optimized configuration file for secure mode](https://github.com/cockroachdb/cockroach/blob/master/cloud/kubernetes/performance/cockroachdb-statefulset-secure.yaml) or [insecure mode](https://github.com/cockroachdb/cockroach/blob/master/cloud/kubernetes/performance/cockroachdb-statefulset-insecure.yaml).
 Be sure to modify the file wherever there is a `TODO` comment.